patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/capitalization.md

 ## Capitalization types

-**Title case** capitalizes only the first letter of each word in a sentence except for smaller words like articles and conjunctions that have fewer than four letters.
+**Title case** capitalizes only the first letter of each word in a sentence, except for smaller words like articles and conjunctions that have fewer than four letters.

-Example: "PatternFly Design Resources With Tips and Best Practices"
+**Example:** "PatternFly Design Resources With Tips and Best Practices"

 Hyperlinked articles in a UI are not displayed as titles.
 Instead, the copy typically reads something like, "Learn more about [tool name]."

 **Sentence case** only capitalizes the first letter of the first word in a title, heading, subtitle, or subheading except for proper nouns, product names, acronyms, and initialisms.

-Example: “PatternFly’s design resources with tips and best practices”
+**Example:** “PatternFly’s design resources with tips and best practices”

 ## Capitalization across PatternFly